 - Where we need to comply with a legal or regulatory obligation.

-- Where we rely on your consent - for example, where you agree we can send you information about our seminars or events.
+- Where we rely on your consent - for example, where you agree we can send you information about our seminars, webinars or other events, or where you agree we can share your information with selected third parties.

 When we process criminal data, such as data relating to criminal convictions and offences, we will process this data for one or more of the above grounds and because we are authorised to do so under the laws of the United Kingdom or because we are doing it under the control of an official authority.

 We will only process special categories of personal data (racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, physical or mental health or condition, sexual life or sexual orientation, genetic data or biometric data) with your explicit consent or if such personal data is processed as a result of us carrying out mandatory regulatory checks, such as compliance with Anti Money Laundering checks.

 If you would like any further information regarding the grounds upon which we process your personal data, please contact our Data Protection Officer whose details are below.

 The data that we collect from and about you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
 This may include countries which do not provide the same level of protection as the data protection laws governing the EEA.
 We will ensure that any such international transfers are made subject to appropriate or suitable safeguards as required by the GDPR or other relevant laws.